raidycv/rx-toolhead-/README.md

    •    Consistently reliable — Solid mechanical structure, built to last
    •    Looks clean & professional — Not your average DIY toolheads

+I chose the A1 single-gear extruder because it consistently produces cleaner surfaces and fewer gear marks than dual-gear designs.
+Fewer mating teeth and a simpler filament path mean less micro-slip, lower backlash, and fewer vibration/feeding artifacts — which is exactly what [PRINTING PERSPECTIVE](https://youtube.com/watch?v=z2X4dc7jg4E&si=Sjdnat-SiLD-ilHf&t=2m38s) showed in his tests.
+In practice (with my RX toolhead), the A1 extruder gear gives almost no visible VFAs on prints and handles flexible filaments more gently than the dual-gear alternatives.